-Medical (includes behavioral health and prescription drug), Dental and Vision coverage Basic Life, Basic AD&PL, OAD&PL, Business Travel Accident and LTD coverage Critical Illness, Supplemental Employee Life, Supplemental Dependent Life, Supplemental AD&PL and Group Legal Plan coverage Flexible Spending Accounts (FSAs) Health Savings Account (HSA) Coverage ends on the last day of the calendar month in which your leave begins.
+Medical (includes behavioral health and prescription drug) coverage Flexible Spending Accounts (FSAs) Health Savings Account (HSA) Coverage ends on the last day of the calendar month in which your leave begins.
 You may continue coverage during your leave for up to 24 months.
 You must make your USERRA elections within 60 days from the date you are notified of your eligibility to elect USERRA continuation coverage.
 You may be required to pay up to 102% of the full cost of coverage under the plan.
 You must re-enroll in coverage within 30 days of your return to work.
-Coverage ends on the day your leave begins.
-Coverage will be reinstated when you return to work.
-You may continue coverage for the first 12 months of your leave by making the required timely premium payments.
-After 12 months, you may convert your coverage to an individual policy by contacting the claims administrator.
-If you do not make timely premium payments or your leave has been longer than 12 months and you do not convert your coverage to an individual policy, coverage ends and will be reinstated when you return to work.
 Your participation ends on the last day of the calendar month in which your leave begins.
 However, you may continue to submit reimbursement claims for eligible expenses incurred before the start of your leave.
 You may continue participation in the HCFSA or LPFSA by making after-tax contributions until the end of the calendar year.
 You must make your USERRA elections within 60 days from the date you are notified of your eligibility to elect USERRA continuation coverage.
 If you want to resume participation after your leave, you must re-enroll within 30 days of your return to work.
 You may continue to make payments or withdrawals from your HSA for eligible health care expenses during your leave.
 You may make after-tax contributions to your HSA.